Fire-Wise Maintenance: A Seasonal Checklist for Santa Cruz Gardeners

 Cut back dead perennial growth from winter

-Prune lower branches of trees up to 6-10 feet from the ground (or 1/3 of tree height, whichever is less)
+Prune lower branches of trees up to 6 to 10 feet from the ground (or one-third of tree height, whichever is less)

 Remove dead branches from all shrubs and trees